 When in Home, you can reach out and grab decorative and interactive elements.
 From a distance, point with your index finger with either hand to bring up a laser pointer and use the grab trigger to grab and reposition the element you have selected.
 While grabbing an element, you can use your Touch controllers to manipulate its position and rotation:

-Using your Oculus Rift, your Home can be customized with toys, furniture, artwork and more.
-You can visit and interact with your friend's Home using Oculus Rift.
+Using your Oculus Rift S or Rift, your Home can be customized with toys, furniture, artwork and more.
+You can visit and interact with your friend's Home using Oculus Rift S or Rift.